kannankvs/mvrf_namespace/Management VRF Design Document Namespace.md

     C12: Create DNAT rule to change destination IP to ip_address2 (ex: for SSH packets with destination port 22): ip netns exec management iptables -t nat -A MgmtVrfChain -p tcp --dport 22 -j DNAT --to-destination 127.100.100.2

-Using these rules, the destination IP is changed to ip_address2 before it is routed by management namespace.
-Management VRF routing instance routes these packets via the outport iif1.
-Original destination IP will be saved & tracked using the linux conntrack table for doing the appropriate reverse NAT for reply packets.
+These rules change the destination IP to ip_address2 before the packets are routed by management namespace.
+Management VRF routing instance routes these packets via the outport if1.
+Original destination IP is saved & tracked using the linux conntrack table for doing the appropriate reverse NAT for reply packets.
 When user wants to run any new application, a new rule with the appropriate dport should be added similar to the SSH dport 22 used in the above example C12.
 This solution of adding application specific dport rule is to restrict and accept only the incoming packets for the applications that are supported in SONiC.

 **Step2:**